o-slash/docker-typo3-fullstack/README.md

 ### In a production context

-You can build production images just copying your source code in the working directory.
-Here is a minimal Dockerfile doing just that.
+You can build production images copying your source code in the working directory as in the following Dockerfile.

 ```Dockerfile
 FROM mulgo/typo3-toolchain:8.7
 COPY . /var/www/site
 WORKDIR /var/www/site
 ```

+**Attention!
+This images are not ready for production and are shipped with many development dependencies.
+You definitely want to add more commands in your Dockerfile to fix that.**

 ## Available tags